-The esthetics applicable to a legendary Japan contrasts with the rawness of a desolate story without hope.
+The aesthetics applicable to a legendary Japan contrasts with the rawness of a hopeless story.

-The red-light district of Tokyo will be a silent witness of the fall to disgrace of a young girl who has been kidnapped and held in a brothel by an administrator.
-Having been frustrated by her innocence, he will finally disown her without ever having been able to possess her.
-If that weren’t enough, the young girl will have to deal with the scorn of a father convinced that she has chosen prostitution of her own accord.
-As the possibility of returning home dissipates, at the same time, so does her will to live.
+The red-lights district of Tokyo will be a silent witness of the fall to disgrace of a young girl who has been kidnapped and held in a brothel by an admirer.
+Having been frustrated by her innocence, he will finally disown her without having been able to possess her.
+If that weren’t enough, the young girl will have to deal with the scorn of a father convinced that she has freely chosen prostitution.
+As the possibility of returning home dissipates and so does her will to live.

 Iris is an opera as uncomfortable for the audience of its premiere as it is for today’s audience.